Resources and Updates

 INFORMATION FOR VISITORS:

-Parks Canada, UPDATE July 6, 2020, To help Canadians gain access to the health and wellness benefits that come from being outdoors and in nature, a number of Parks Canada places are gradually restoring visitor access and visitor services beginning June 1, 2020.
+Parks Canada, UPDATE, November 4th 2021 To help Canadians gain access to the health and wellness benefits that come from being outdoors and in nature.
 Visitors are now welcome.
 Not all services are in full use.
 FULL INFORMATION HERE.